 We have received IDE approval from the FDA for use of the Maestro System in our pivotal EMPOWER clinical trial.
 The EMPOWER trial is designed as a randomized, double-blind, placebo-controlled, prospective, multi-center study including a minimum of 220 subjects at 10 to 15 U.S. and international sites.
-We are in discussions with the FDA in response to questions raised as part of the IDE approval.
+We are in discussions with the FDA in response to questions raised as part of the approval.
 We are in the process of submitting the trial protocol to the institutional review boards at our anticipated trial sites.
-We received the first institutional review board approval and started enrollment in July 2007.
+We received the first institutional review board approval and started enrollment on July 31, 2007.
 All EMPOWER subjects will be implanted with the Maestro System and randomized on a 2:1 basis to an active group, where therapy is turned on, or a control group, where therapy is turned off.
 A limited number of diabetic subjects will also be included in the trial and randomized 1:1.
+We intend to submit an IDE supplement to the FDA for the Maestro RC as part of the EMPOWER trial in the first half of 2008.

 The purpose of the EMPOWER trial is to measure the safety and efficacy of our Maestro System in obese subjects after 12 months of VBLOC therapy.
-The EMPOWER trial as currently approved is designed to evaluate the following objectives:
+The EMPOWER trial is designed to evaluate the following objectives:

 - The primary efficacy objective is to demonstrate a significantly greater percentage EWL with the Maestro System after 12 months of VBLOC therapy in the active group as compared to the control group.
-The trial is designed to demonstrate, with greater than 80% power, that there is an average of at least 17% EWL difference using the 1983 Metropolitan Life Tables, with a 97.5% confidence interval of 10% to 24%, between the active and control groups at 12 months.
-The Metropolitan Life Tables, introduced in 1943 and revised in 1983, set forth "ideal" weight ranges for adult men and women between the ages of 25 and 59 based on height and frame size.
-The underlying assumptions for the study are based on an average EWL of 25% or more at 12 months for the active group versus an EWL of 8% or less for the control group, with an actual difference between groups of at least seventeen percentage points.
-These assumptions are based on an extrapolation of the six month data from our VBLOC-I study. - A secondary efficacy objective is to demonstrate a significant difference between the active group and the control group in the proportion of subjects who achieve an EWL of 25% or more at 12 months post-randomization.
+The trial is designed to demonstrate, with greater than 80% power, that there is an average of at least 17% EWL difference, with a 97.5% confidence interval of 10% to 24%, between the active and control groups at 12 months.
+The underlying assumptions for the study are based on an EWL of 25% or more at 12 months for the active group versus an EWL of 8% or less for the control group, with an actual difference between groups of at least seventeen percentage points. - A secondary efficacy objective is to compare the proportion of subjects in the active group versus the control group who achieve an EWL of 25% or more.
 The power associated with this evaluation exceeds 95%. - The primary safety objectives are to estimate the rate of serious system and procedure-related adverse events associated with the Maestro System and to estimate the rate of serious, therapy-related adverse events.